WiiLink24/web/src/content/guide/demae.md

 2. Follow the on-screen instructions, then click `Order` in the main menu.<br><br>
 ![img2](/img/guide/success.png)<br><br>

 3. You will now be prompted to select your region.
 Be sure to select your residing country correctly.
 Failure to do so will result in restaurants failing to load.
-You will then be prompted to select your state/province, then city.
-If your city is not on the list, you can select any one as it does not matter.<br><br>
+You will then be prompted to select your state/province, then city.<br>
+<l class="notice info fullwidth">If your city is not on the list, you can select any one as it does not matter.</l><br>
 ![img2](/img/guide/country-setup.png)<br><br>

 4. Click the `Pizza` button.
 This will load all the restaurants in your area.
 The first restaurant in the list is the one closest to you.